alabamenhu/DateTimeTimezones/README.md

 ## Version history
   - **0.3.2**
+    - Upgraded database to the 2020c release
+      - Minor update for Fiji
     - Fixed bugs (found by ZeroDogg) caused when creating DateTimes with values other than `Int` or `Instant`
   - **0.3.1**
     - Upgraded database to the 2020b release